SachinCoder1/dwitter-twitter/README.md

 Technologies used :-

--Solidty
+1. Solidty
--Hardhat
+2. Hardhat
--Deploy web 3.0 live
+3. Deploy web 3.0 live
--How blockchain works
+4. How blockchain works
--TypeScript
+5. TypeScript
--Creating Web 3.0 web app from scratch to deploy it live.
+6. Creating Web 3.0 web app from scratch to deploy it live.

 How to start this project?